Log Cabin Napery

 “Napery” refers to “table linens woven with flax, usually used to wipe the fingers and mouth.”
 This set of six hemmed napkins, woven in plain weave on a rigid heddle loom, feature a solid color with a contrasting log cabin corner motif.
 For ease of weaving, 8/2 cotton doubled is used for the warp, while a linen weft adds a luxurious touch.
 The soft, crisp combination of linen and cotton will be a simple yet elegant addition to your table.

-- Rigid heddle or two-shaft loom with at least a 15″ weaving width.
-(I used my 25″ Flip loom and stand; the napkins could easily be woven on a 4-shaft table loom or a floor loom such as the Wolf Pup LT.
-You will need a longer warp to accommodate more loom waste.)
+I used my 25" Flip loom and stand; the napkins could easily be woven on a 4-shaft table loom or a floor loom such as the Wolf Pup LT.
+You will need a longer warp to accommodate more loom waste.

 - Warp yarn: 8/2 cotton (unmercerized), 1100 yards in your main color and 110 yards in your contrast color.
 I used Valley Yarns Elm Green and Georgia Yarn Company Natural.